Summary

 (iii) What is it being compared with by the speaker?

-The old traditional paper book is beings compared to a Telebook.
+The old traditional paper book is being compared to a telebook.

 (i) Who does ‘they’ refer to?